zeltagq/zelta-homepage/index.md

   <img src = "https://raw.githubusercontent.com/zeltagq/docs/master/typing-chat.gif">
 </p>

-*You can customize the typing speed by setting the delay (in ms) between the printing of each character.
+*Customize the typing speed by setting the delay (in ms) between the printing of each character.
 Use the ```typing-delay``` command.
 Recommended value is between 100 - 130.
 Default is 115.*
 ```sh
 $ zelta typing-delay 120
 ```